 All staff have a responsibility to provide a safe environment in which children can learn and all staff should be prepared to identify children who may benefit from early help.
-Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+Early help means providing support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 Any staff member who has a concern about a child's welfare should follow the referral processes set out in Part B of the Trust's safeguarding and child protection policy.
 Staff should expect to support social workers and other agencies following any referral.
 All staff should be aware of systems within their school that support safeguarding and these should be explained to them as part of staff induction.